 The International Childbirth Education Association (ICEA) accepts all offerings that have been granted nursing contact hours and have topics relating to child birth.
 Contact hours may be used toward ICEA Recertification.

 In 1970 a national task force of volunteers met to establish a form of credit for continuing education different from the semester system used in higher education.
 That credit was named the "Continuing Education Unit" and has come to be known as the "CEU".
 A CEU is defined as:

 "Ten contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction."

 The International Accreditors for Continuing Education and Training (IACET) is the founder and guardian of the CEU and determines the criteria for awarding CEUs.
 Corexcel is an authorized provider of the CEU.

-Corexcel has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
+Corexcel is designated as an Accredited Provider by the International Accreditors for Continuing Education and Training (IACET).
 In obtaining this accreditation, Corexcel has demonstrated that it complies with the ANSI/IACET Standard which is recognized internationally as a standard of good practice.
-As a result of their Authorized Provider status, Corexcel is authorized to offer IACET CEUs for its programs that qualify under the ANSI/IACET Standard.
+As a result of their Authorized Provider status, Corexcel is accredited to provide IACET CEUs for its programs that qualify under the ANSI/IACET Standard.

 What organizations accept IACET CEUs?

 The National Association of Social Workers accept CEUs to meet their continuing education requirements for professional recertification.

 Many states, professional organizations and countries accept CEUs to satisfy mandatory continuing education requirements.
 Regulations change and most professions have unique requirements.
-We recommend that you contact your local licensing board to verify their policies.
+We recommend that you contact your local licensing board to determine whether CEUs will meet their requirements.